Dolton20/PaperMC-Auto-Updater/README.md

 ### Steps
 1. Clone or Download this repo and place it in the file location you want to run your server.
 2. Then to run the server open ether the mcstart.bat file for windows or the mcstart file for linux.
-And thats basically it.

 ### Extra